PHT-Medic/station/README.md

 8. Run `docker-compose build --no-cache --pull`

-9. Edit the variable `sql_alchemy_conn` in `config/airflow.cfg` to reflect your Postgres configuration and make sure that this is consistent with the `docker-compose.yml` file
+9. Edit the variable `sql_alchemy_conn` in `config/airflow.cfg` to reflect your Postgres configuration and make sure that this is consistent with the `docker-compose.yml` file.
+Edit values such as `STATION_ID` (must me matching to Harbor and Vault) and `private key` of the station within the `docker-compose.yml` file

 ## First Steps with Running Airflow
 1. Run `docker-compose up -d`.